Secondary Suite Program

 • Obtain a business license if renting but not living on the property.

-If you are building a new single-family or two-family home and you will be adding suites, please follow the steps outlined on our New Home Construction webpage.
+If you are building a new home and you will be adding suites, please follow the steps outlined on our New Home Construction webpage.

 Do you rent out any part of your property?

-If you're a resident who owns a single or two-family home in Burnaby, you must complete a Supplementary Utility Fees Declaration to state whether or not you're renting out your home or any suite on your property.
-If you haven't completed your form, are a new owner, or there's been a change in the rental status of your property, you must complete a declaration within 30 days of the change.
+If you're a resident who owns a residential dwelling in Burnaby, you are required to complete a Supplementary Utility Fees Declaration to state whether or not you're renting out your home or any suite on your property.
+If you haven't completed your form, are a new owner, or there's been a change in the rental status of your property, you need to complete a declaration within 30 days of the change.

 If you're renting an unregistered secondary suite, you may have to pay a $1,000 fine under the Burnaby Waterworks Regulation Bylaw and the Burnaby Sewer Charge Bylaw.